saisampathpaladi/sai-sampath-projects/README.md

 ### Hi there 👋
-"Live DevOps Journey: Aspiring Engineer's Path to Mastery 🚀
+Live DevOps Journey: Aspiring Engineer's Path to Mastery 🚀

 these projects are free to use (Non-Commercial Use Only)